thedekel/wdchromeext/instructions/stage04.md

 our extension (which is where we stored our options).

 Now to the actual code.
 What we want to do is scrap all the links on a page and store them in our localStorage.
+Since the content script is a part of the page it's on, we can't use localStorage as we did before.
+Therefore we'll use an "extension.sendRequest()" command and have our background.html page handle saving the data for us.
 We would want to put this in a new javascript file, let's call it "linkscrap.js"

     -------------------------
     linkscrap.js